 Chinese Herbal medicine draws from hundreds of herbs for specific conditions.

 Herbs and Minerals are prescribed in the form of tea or pills.
 Chinese herbs are a gentle, effective, affordable, and time-proven therapy for the treatment of both chronic and acute illness.

 Moxibustion is a treatment that uses an herb called Mugwort or Artemisia vulgaris.

 Mugwort may be burned on the handle of the needle, above the skin, on salt or on a slice of ginger.
 This is used as a warming therapy to "warm" acupuncture points or areas in order to quicken the healing process.

 If you're inquiring about insurance coverage.

 allow up to 7 days for eligibility and approval prior to scheduling for appointments. ~Thank you!

 3) Provider 1-800 phone number

 *We Accept Health Saving Account and Flex Spending Account cards.

-For fastest service, you can contact Member's Service of your Medical Group and ask if they will "pay" for Acupuncture services at this location.
+For fastest service, you should contact the Member's Service of your Insurance Company and ask if they will "pay" for Acupuncture services at this location.
 Our Provider NPI is 1285976522.